 The Trustee has set climate change as one of its stewardship priorities.
-After the year end in February 2023, BlackRock presented to the Investment Committee on its stewardship process, including its engagements on climate.
 As the majority of the DC Section's assets are invested passively, stewardship is the main tool the underlying managers can use to address climate related risks and opportunities.
+As mentioned in section 2a and 2b, the Trustee engaged with BlackRock to improve its stewardship practices.